haosulab/ManiSkill/docs/source/getting_started/installation.md

 the GPU connected to your display (e.g., monitor screen).

 :::{warning}
 All soft-body environments require runtime compilation and cache generation.
-Cache is generated in parallel.
-Thus, to avoid race condition, before you create soft-body environments in parallel, please make sure cache is already generated.
-You can generate cache in advance by `python -m mani_skill2.utils.precompile_mpm -e {ENV_ID}` (or without option for all soft-body environments).
+The cache is generated in parallel.
+Thus, to avoid race conditions, before you create soft-body environments in parallel, please make sure the cache is already generated.
+You can generate cache in advance by `python -m mani_skill2.utils.precompile_mpm -e {ENV_ID}` (or without an option for all soft-body environments).
 :::

 ## Troubleshooting